 Personal computer TV (Windows, Apple, Linux)

-Of course, a set top box is by no means a must-have for cord-cutters.
+Of course, a set top box or similar function stick is by no means a must-have for cord-cutters.
 For a standard modern Mac or PC will give you access to most everything you can get on any set top box, plus lots, lots more.
 At least in theory.
-In practice, you'll want just one or a couple of very good video link aggregation web sites to point your computer to, when you're ready to watch TV or movies, so that you don't have to waste a lot of time searching for safe and reliable video content online.
-In early 2013 I was using tvtimes.me for this.
+In practice, you'll want the aid of one or a couple of very good video link aggregation web sites to point your computer to, when you're ready to watch TV or movies via computer, so that you don't have to waste a lot of time searching for safe and reliable video content online.
+In early 2013 I liked tvtimes.me for this.
 However, I've not visited there for a while now, since it's so much more convenient to watch a flatscreen TV connected to a Roku from the living room couch, than sit hunched at the same desktop PC I toiled on all day (I work at home).

 Unfortunately, none of the set top boxes currently available can replace all the TV and movie viewing functionality of a personal computer right out of the box-- although you can come close, with various add-ons.
-Me personally, I prefer to do 98% of my TV viewing on a Roku set top through a 42 inch flat screen TV, and then use my PC for the 2% my Roku can't offer without a lot of extra set up and re-configuration chores.
-For instance, I watched all the previous seasons of Vampire Diaries commercial-free via Netflix on my Roku.
+Me personally, I prefer to do 98% of my TV viewing on a Roku set top through a big flat screen TV, and then use my PC for the 2% my Roku can't offer without a lot of extra set up and re-configuration chores, or paying more fees.
+For instance, I watched all the previous seasons of Vampire Diaries commercial-free via Netflix on my Roku around 2013 or so.
 But for the latest season, I had to watch each episode one day after network airing on CW's own web site, via my PC.
-Likewise, rather than paying for a premium subscription to Roku's Crunchyroll channel (or waiting a week or two) to see the latest episode of Naruto Shippuden, I visit a different web site (Crunchyroll maintains both a web site and Roku channel) via my PC to get it the day it becomes available from Japan, for free.
+Likewise, rather than paying for a premium subscription to Roku's Crunchyroll channel (or waiting a week or two) to see the latest episode of Naruto Shippuden, I visit a different web site via my PC (Crunchyroll maintains both a web site and Roku channel) to get it the day it becomes available from Japan, for free.